saulocantanhede/tfgreek2/docs/features/book.md

 ## See also

-Feature [num](num.md) for nodetype 'book' contains the sequence number of the book.
+Feature [num](num.md) for nodetype 'book' contains the sequence number of the book within the Greek New Testament corpus.

 ## Source description